Quantum software and algorithms research

 100s of qubits or more

-- Exploring how machine learning and can help us select the
+- Exploring how machine learning and can improve

 Ultimately, we are interested in doing the "hard part" (such as